 Seasonal depression can lead to an increased need for carbohydrates and sweets.
 But even if the piece of chocolate in between can even be helpful, because chocolate releases happiness hormones, it is advisable in a time of depressed mood and increased cravings to pay attention to a balanced and healthy diet.
 Especially fish, vegetables or even nuts can help your cells to stay in balance!

 A classic health tip, but no less important for that: sport and regular exercise, especially in the fresh air, can work wonders when it comes to the autumn blues!
 Many studies have already proven the mood-lifting effect of sport.
 At the same time, varied, sporting activity also ensures less tiredness, increases the blood flow to all our cells and gets our bodies moving.

 In times when we are mentally worse, we tend to isolate ourselves.
 But it is during these times that it is especially important for us to turn to our friends and family.
 At the same time, social interaction stimulates our brain cells and thus also helps against concentration problems, while it gets our gray cells going.

 5. do not be too hard on yourself

 Often it is the fear of being in a bad mood that causes bad moods.
 What we mean by this?
 When we put pressure on ourselves to always be in a good mood, that very stress can eventually lead to negative mood.
 We all have bad days sometimes - they're unavoidable, unfortunately!
 But they will go away faster if you accept them and make the best of them.
 Tomorrow is another day!

-If nothing helps, or if your symptoms are particularly severe, don't hesitate to talk to a doctor and get help with medication if needed!
+If nothing helps, or if your symptoms are particularly severe, don't hesitate to talk to a doctor and get professional help.